 A data analyst or database analyst works in the information technology field, assessing and organizing data generated from research, customer relations or business relations.
 They develop tools or software programs that present data in a useful format for business needs, have knowledge of relational databases, maintain data integrity or security and keep data management systems current.

 A data analyst's skills are useful in any field that has a need of collecting and maintaining information.
 Some of the more popular fields that have need for data analysis include health information management, business analysis and financial data or economics.

 Health information management uses patient data collected by physicians or clinical epidemiology to track diseases, overall health of populations and ensure better treatment of local patient populations.
-Scientists also must be knowledgeable in the manipulation of data they receive through research into reports that are easily readable and demonstrate findings legibly.
-Business management data analysts collect information gathered through surveys of customers or through financial data analysis in banking institutions and brokerage firms.
+Scientists also must know how to take raw data gathered from research and translate that information into reports that clearly explain the findings of research projects.
+Business management data analysts collect information gathered through customer surveys or through financial data analysis in banking institutions and brokerage firms.

 Though certification isn't necessarily required, it can open up more job opportunities as well as increase a candidate's salary.
 A bachelor's degree in a related field, such as statistics, mathematics or computer science, can substitute for some or all of the occupational experience needed to qualify for some of these certification exams.

 Data analysts can become certified through several different organizations.
 Data Management International offers a certification exam to become a Certified Data Management Professional (CDMP).
-This basic certification is non-vendor specific and consists of three exams.
-Two parts test basic data management understanding and knowledge of information systems; the third and final exam is elected by the test-taker, depending on their area of expertise.
+This basic certification is non-vendor specific and consists of three exams, two of which ask questions concerning such topics as basic data management and information systems.
+Exam takers are permitted to choose the topic of their third exam, and most people choose their specific area of expertise.